linode/docs/docs/platform/disk-images/linode-backup-service/index.md

 Restoring a backup will create a new [configuration profile](/docs/platform/disk-images/disk-images-and-configuration-profiles/#configuration-profiles) and a new set of [disks](/docs/platform/disk-images/disk-images-and-configuration-profiles/#disks) on your Linode.
 The restore process does not restore single files or directories automatically.
 Restoring particular files can be done by completing a normal restore, copying the files off of the new disks, and then removing the disks afterward.

 {{< note >}}
-The size of the disk(s) created by the restore process will only be slightly larger than the total size of the files restored.
-This means that the disk(s) created will be 'full'.
+When restoring to a new Linode, the size of the disk(s) created by the restore process will be equal to the amount of space allocated to the disk when the backup was created.
+In some cases, this means you may want to to reallocate disk space once the restore is complete.
+For more information regarding this process, see our [Disk Images and Configuration Profiles](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) guide.

-Some applications, like databases, need some amount of free unused space inside the disk in order to run.
-As a result, you may want to [increase your disk(s) size](/docs/quick-answers/linode-platform/resize-a-linode-disk/) after the restore process is completed.
 {{< /note >}}

 To restore a backup to a different data center, first restore to a Linode in the same data center, creating a new one if necessary.
 Once the restore is complete, use the [Clone](/docs/migrate-to-linode/disk-images/clone-your-linode/) tab to copy the disk(s) to a Linode in a different data center.